Our elegant 100-foot yacht, Romanca, docked beam-end in the medieval harbor-town of Starigrad on Hvar.

 A typical stepped street in Korcula’s fortified old town, all cleverly curved to reduce wind tunnelling.

-ROW Adventures, www.rowadventures.com, offers its “Jewels of the Adriatic” 12-day island-hopping tour of Croatia’s Dalmatian Coast with four departures each June and September.
-Both worthy of a feature article in themselves, Dubrovnik and Split are spectacular frozen-in-time UNESCO Cultural World Heritage cities that anchor the beginning and end of the “Jewels” cruise.
+ROW Adventures, www.rowadventures.com, offers its “Taste of Croatia” 9-day island-hopping tour of Croatia’s Dalmatian Coast with several departures between June and October.
+Both worthy of a feature article in themselves, Dubrovnik and Split are spectacular frozen-in-time UNESCO Cultural World Heritage cities that anchor the beginning and end of this cruise.
 Each itinerary includes nights at a hotel in Split and Dubrovnik, but you may wish to allow extra time to absorb the atmosphere of either city.
 They reinforce the Croatian National Tourist Board slogan, “The Mediterranean as it once was”.

 Croatian National Tourist Board, www.croatia.hr.
 Croatia’s islands are hot and dry in summer, mild and humid in winter.
 Shoulder seasons are best to experience comfortable temperatures, and to avoid crowds and summer prices.
 Lonely Planet named Croatia as its pick for top 2005 tourism destination in the world – just ten years after peace in the region was officially declared.
 Such worthy acknowledgement must have seemed like a fairy tale at the time, as unlikely as winning an Oscar for Best Picture!